What is Pupil Premium?

-The Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+In 2011-2012 the Government launched Pupil Premium funding to support children who may be vulnerable to underachievement.
+The Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and diminish the gap between them and their peers.
 This funding is allocated to children who:

 are currently or who have been registered as eligible for free school meals at any point in the last 6 years

 have been in care for 6 months or longer

 have been looked after for 1 day or more

 were adopted from care on or after 30 December 2005 or left care after this date

 are a member of an Armed Forces Family

 We receive the equivalent of £1300 for every child who is currently in receipt of Free School Meals or has been eligible for Free School Meals within the past 6 years. (ever 6)

 As a school, we have a responsibility to report on the progress of children receiving Pupil Premium; demonstrate how we are using the Pupil Premium Grant (PPG) and the impact that it is having on children from disadvantaged backgrounds.

 The percentage of pupils in the school who are receiving free school meals; have received free school meals in one or more of the previous 6 years (Ever 6),; are a ‘looked after child, or a child of service personnel is 19%.